 Top appointees deal with many of the same issues as governors-including the need to move quickly, to manage time effectively, to prioritize activities, and to build a strong and collaborative team culture within their own organizations.

-Here are some words of advice we've picked up over the years from many highlevel state officials who have been through multiple transitions.
+Here are some words of advice we've picked up over the years from many highlevel state officials.